 . . . by which also you are saved, if you hold fast the word which I preached to you, unless you believed in vain.
 1 Corinthians 15:2 (NASB)

 What is vain faith?
 It refers to any faith that falls short of true faith.
-Someone who only believes facts about Christ with repentance and surrendering one’s life to Christ has vain faith.
+Someone who only believes facts about Christ without repentance and surrendering one’s life to Christ has vain faith.
 Someone who pretends to believe or says, “I believe in Christ” without meaning it demonstrates vain faith.
 Vain faith is empty or meaningless “faith.”

 In sharp contrast, the person who recognizes they are a sinner understands that God says they deserve spiritual death or to spend eternity in hell.
-Notice the following verse refers to spiritual as death.
+Notice the following verse refers to spiritual death.

 For the wages of sin is death, but the free gift of God is eternal life in Christ Jesus our Lord.
 Romans 6:23 (NASB)

 The next verse reveals that those who are saved are rescued from ‘the fire” or hell.
 To be saved is the result of a person’s true faith.

 . . . save others, snatching them out of the fire . . .
 Jude 23 (NASB)